2024 submissions are now closed. Check back in May for our 2025 call for entries.

-The festival seeks films that celebrate alternative visions and sounds, offering a platform that connects filmmakers with one another and our loyal audience, and encourages new ideas in celebration of work that pushes the envelope in style and content.
+BUFF seeks films that celebrate alternative visions and sounds, offering a platform that connects filmmakers with one another and our intelligent, engaged, and incredibly passionate audience, and encourages new ideas in celebration of work that pushes the envelope in style and content.

-We are looking for exceptional independent features and shorts in the categories of: dark comedy, genre, dark sci-fi, cerebral and/or psychedelic horror, unusual documentary, music video, animation, or films that defy description (preferably with a WTF) from all over the world.
+We are looking for challenging & exceptional independent features and shorts in the categories of: Dark comedy, genre, bleak sci-fi, cerebral and/or psychedelic horror, strange documentary, fantastic music video, mature animation, and/or films that defy description (preferably with a WTF) from all over the world.

 Since 2012, BUFF’s primary screening venue has been the historic Brattle Theatre in Cambridge, MA.
-Occasionally we screen at the Harvard Film Archive as our secondary screening venue.
+Occasionally, we screen at the Harvard Film Archive as a secondary venue.

-In addition to film screenings, BUFF hosts receptions and parties all over Harvard Square and Cambridge for attending filmmakers, industry guests, audience members, and media.
+In addition to film screenings, BUFF hosts receptions and parties all over Cambridge and Somerville for attending filmmakers, industry guests, audience members, and media.

-We pride ourselves on the caliber of the content we exhibit, the hospitality of our fantastic volunteer staff, and the passionate community we’ve fostered here in New England.
+We pride ourselves on the caliber of the content we exhibit, the hospitality of our dedicated and 100% volunteer staff, and the passionate community we’ve fostered here in New England; we hope you’ll check us out!

 Rather than giving cash or trade value prizes for awards, BUFF doles out a trophy in the shape of a demonic black bunny, named Bacchus.